ajbovaird/robots/README.md

 * VIEW - view function that uses an HTML-like DSL, and a few helper functions to keep things DRY
 * DOMAIN - the business logic of the application, called by the 'update' function to do work on the application state

 The main data structure in the application is `World`, which is an array of `PlaceInWorld` elements.
-Each `PlaceInWorld` represents a tuple `(House, List PlaceInWorld, Presents)`.
+Each `PlaceInWorld` represents a tuple `(House, Robots, Presents)`.

+I've used type aliases extensively to improve the readability of the code.
+For example, `Robots` is simply an alias for `List Robot`.

 When running the application using `elm-reactor`, you can use the time travelling debugger displayed at the bottom of the page to watch the progression of state changes.